 I look over my shoulder towards Ainhoa.
-She has frozen with her eyes wide and unblinking, and her mouth twisted in a grimace, as she stares at the planchette.
+She has frozen with her eyes wide and unblinking, her mouth twisted in a grimace, as she stares at the planchette.
 She’s getting paler by the second.
 This isn’t good.
-She might end up breaking down into a panic attack.
+She may end up breaking down into a panic attack.

-“Hey, Ainhoa, don’t worry,” I say with a calming tone.
+“Hey, Ainhoa, don’t worry,” I say in a calming tone.
 “I told you, it’s just my roommate.”

 Kateryna had moved the planchette around to attract our attention.
 Now she returns it to the center of the ouija board to begin writing her message.